Gwash3189/dungeonminder-lite/README.md

 # Dungeonminder Lite

-A Encounter manager for D&D 5E
+An Encounter manager for D&D 5E

 # Notes